Hotels · Industry

 reprints

-The national occupancy level for the first half of the year is projected to be around 43 percent, while the forecast for the second half is 55.1 percent, according to the brokerage’s February Hotel Horizons report.
+In the first half of 2021, the national occupancy level is projected to be around 43 percent, while the forecast for the second half is 55.1 percent, according to the brokerage’s February Hotel Horizons report.
 The numbers are even better in D.C., where occupancy projections for the hotel market is 64.3 percent for the second half.

 Washington, D.C.’s average daily rate (ADR) is forecast at $130.41 for 2021, and is expected to rise 20 percent to reach $156.53 next year.
 The revenue per available room (RevPAR) is projected to be $64.52 this year, growing by 56.8 percent to $101.18 in 2022.